Dopamine Addiction What Is It And How To Overcome It

 Alcohol And Dopamine

-Again, with alcohol and dopamine, responses in the dopamine pathway for nondrug rewards diminish as the addiction progresses.
+As seen with other behaviors and substances, with alcohol and dopamine, responses in the dopamine pathway for non-drug rewards diminish as the addiction progresses.
 This happens in the mesolimbic system.
 A second dopamine pathway, the one called the inhibitory control pathway, is also disrupted, causing a lack of behavioral control.
+As the dopamine system changes over time, the levels of dopamine released will decrease, requiring more and more alcohol to get the "feel good" feeling you once got.

 Although the exact mechanisms of dopamine, addiction, and other conditions aren't all known yet, what we do know is that healthy people have a stable and well-functioning dopamine system.
-So, it stands to reason that finding balance within the dopamine system may be a good way to remain healthy or to deal with or overcome dopamine-related conditions if possible.
+Regardless of whether you are addicted to dopamine or the behavior that produces dopamine, you can win your battle against addiction like many before you.
+In fact, more than 23 million Americans (or 10% of the US population) have overcome addiction.

 Medications And Dopamine Balance

-Medications for dopamine deficiencies and excesses can have a large impact on the dopamine system.
-You can also eat foods and take supplements that help you correct dopamine deficiencies.
-However, if you have a serious medical or psychiatric condition, it's best to consult with a doctor or psychiatrist to find the right regimen for medications and lifestyle changes.
+An excess or deficiency of dopamine can have a major impact on the body's system.
+If there is a dopamine imbalance, medication can be an effective form of treatment.
+If you have a serious medical or psychiatric condition, it's best to consult with a doctor or psychiatrist to find the right regimen for medications and lifestyle changes.